IbrahimHajiAbdi/firehose-watcher/README.md

 ```

 ## Usage
-``fw`` will download the media attached to each post and metadata about the post itself to a given directory.
+``fw`` will download the media attached to each post and metadata about the post itself to the given directory.

 The files will be named in this format: ``{rkey}_{handle}_{text}``.